What To Do With New Year’s Resolutions

 Towards the back of the newspaper, I stumbled upon the advertisement section, and one of the adverts immediately got my attention.

-It was a significant point in my life which opened up a door and invited me to step through.
+It was a significant point in my life that opened a door and invited me to step through.

 I didn’t personally know any other gay people, yet here was an advert in a music newspaper about a world I belonged to yet knew little of.